apache/kylin/website/_docs/install/configuration.md

 - `kylin.dictionary.append-max-versions`: The default value is 3
 - `kylin.dictionary.append-version-ttl`: The default value is 259200000
 - `kylin.dictionary.resuable`: whether to reuse the dictionary.
 The default value is FALSE
-- `kylin.dictionary.shrunken-from-global-enable`: whether to reduce the size of global dictionary.
+- `kylin.dictionary.shrunken-from-global-enabled`: whether to reduce the size of global dictionary.
 The default value is *FALSE*